4 Tips for using video effectively in your digital strategy

 Nonprofit videos have the power to break your supporters’ hearts, build them back up again, and inspire them to take action.
-That’s why you may want to explore adding video to your organization’s digital strategy.
+That’s why you may want to explore using video effectively as part of your organization’s digital strategy.

 Whether you’ve never taken an organized approach to video or you’re looking to boost your existing strategy, you’ll need a dedicated plan to incorporate video into your digital strategy effectively and sustainably.
 Here we explore the best strategies for integrating video naturally into your digital advertising plan.